frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 We can ask Our Lord also to help us to place ourselves fully in the liturgical ceremonies.

-Pope Benedict said: "\...especially in the liturgy of the Eucharist, we are given a real foretaste of the eschatological fulfillment for which every human being and all creation are destined (cf. Rom.
+Pope Benedict said: "\...especially in the liturgy of the Eucharist, we are given a real foretaste of the eschatological fulfillment for which every human being and all creation are destined (*cf*.
+Rom.
 8:19ff).
-Man is created for that true and eternal happiness which only God\'s love can give" (Pope Benedict XVI, *Apostolic Exhortation,* *Sacramentum caritatis,* Feb.
+Man is created for that true and eternal happiness which only God\'s love can give" (Pope Benedict XVI, Apostolic Exhortation*,* *Sacramentum caritatis,* Feb.
 22, 2007).

 Holy Week and Easter have their own message for people.
 Often they just need a little tap on the shoulder or a little invitation to bring them to the sacraments or to focus a little more on their soul.